stm32-periph/stm32f10/Project/Template/RIDE/readme.txt

  - Open the Project.rprj project.
  - In the configuration toolbar(Project->properties) select the project config:
+     - STM3210C-EVAL: to configure the project for STM32 Connectivity line devices
      - STM3210B-EVAL: to configure the project for STM32 Medium-density devices
      - STM3210E-EVAL: to configure the project for STM32 High-density devices
  - Rebuild all files: Project->build project